 This section will address questions, concerns, and expectations for project management.
 Yes, this does include methodologies such as Kanban or Scrum.
 This is also where you want to discuss project management tools, methods of communication, development platforms, and testing.
 This is also a good time to discuss whether you are interested in a fully remote solution, dedicated teams, or something hybrid.

 Two other considerations are QA and documentation.
 Consider requesting information from each vendor on their QA and testing policies, as well as how they create both developer and user docs.

 Your RFP should include a brief timeline for accepting proposals.
 Your timeline should include:

 Keep in mind that you’ll get the best responses if you can give developers as much time as possible to formulate their responses.

 What information do you need from vendors to make a decision?
 Are there any restrictions you want to place on the businesses that respond to your request?
 Give detailed instructions on the information you need from each software company.
 If every vendor sends you the same information, structured the same way, you will be able to conduct a side by side comparison.
 Here’s a list of the data that is commonly included:

 Don’t forget to add any other criteria.
 For example, if you absolutely want developers to come in-house, then you’ll need to indicate that.
 Otherwise, you’ll be fielding bids from companies that don’t meet your needs.

 There’s no standard template for writing an RFP for software development.
 Instead, we’ve provided you with some guidelines and important considerations.
 Keep these in mind while creating a request for a proposal that meets your project needs.

-If you don’t want to bother yourself with writing a proposal or have trouble describing the technical part, you can schedule a call with our team.
+If you don’t want to bother yourself with writing a proposal, have trouble describing the technical part, or still aren’t sure why to outsource software development, you can schedule a call with our team.
 Relevant is a 7-years old software development company with excellent product development expertise.
 We will be glad to hear and write down your requirements.